genie97/TIL/R_Language/unit4.md

 # all of the true good care cases, we predict an average probabilities of about 0.19

 # Confusion matrix for threshold of 0.5
-# First argument = what we want to label the rows
+# First argument = what we want to label the rows by, should be the true outcome, which is qualityTrain$PoorCare
-# Second argument = what we want to label the columns
+# Second argument = what we want to label the columns by, will be predictTrain, or our predictions, greater than 0.5.
 table(qualityTrain$PoorCare, predictTrain > 0.5)

 # TP: True Positive